rhapsodic-legacy/ml_in_freshwater_management/README.md

  Each notebook is intended to demonstrate how to combine computer and the physical sciences to those in the group.

-Contributors to this repository: Jesse Passmore
+Contributors to this repository: Jesse Passmore, Ada Thira